1. Scuola

 in a mandorla on Mary's chest.
 Istrian stone, 247 x 205 cm.

-How to get there (to see the scar).
-From
+How to get there (to see the

 the vaporetto stop at Ca' d'Oro take Calle Ca' d'Oro to Strada Nova,